-Whether you call them Blue Heelers, Red Heelers, Queensland Heelers, Australian Heelers, or Australian Cattle Dogs, these unique-looking dogs are known for the gorgeous coat colors, their intelligence, and their go-all-day-every-day energetic nature.
-Think your dog may be part heeler?
-A dog DNA test can tell you for sure.
+Whether you call them Blue Heelers, Red Heelers, Queensland Heelers, Australian Heelers, or Australian Cattle Dogs, these unique-looking dogs are known for their gorgeous coat colors, intelligence, and go-all-day-every-day energetic nature.

-2. Heelers have a dense double coat that sheds twice a year
+2. Australian Cattle Dogs have a dense double coat

 4. Heeler pups are born white

-This trait most likely comes from their Dalmatian heritage.
+You might be surprised to learn that the heelers have an all-white coat at birth.
+This trait also most likely comes from their Dalmatian heritage.
 Puppies start getting colorful quickly and you can see their pattern strongly by six weeks.

 6. Heelers are bred to work with cattle specifically

 The name ‘heeler’ comes from the job of driving cattle by nipping at their heels.
-Cattle are more ornery and so much larger than sheep, it takes a special kind of dog to get their attention— and respect.
+Since cattle are more ornery and much larger than sheep, it takes a special kind of dog to get their attention— and respect.

 7. Heelers were accepted into the AKC in 1980

-8. The Guinness Record for oldest dog is held by a heeler
+8. The Guinness Record for the oldest dog is held by a heeler